10 SMS Customer Engagement Strategies to Boost Retention

 Types of Customer Engagement Strategies

 Customer engagement strategies can take many forms depending on how you interact with your audience.
-Here are the main types of engagement strategies that work well across multiple touchpoints and industries.
+Here are the main types of engagement strategies that work well on multiple touchpoints and industries.

 Transactional Engagement